-- c) confirmation that the interviewee can have someone with them, but that person must not be a potential witness in the investigation, or a Member of the Standards Committee, or a Council Officer; provided always that where the interviewee is an Officer of the Council, he/she may be accompanied by another Officer not involved in the case.
-It is appropriate for the Investigating Officer to ask to be provided with the name and status of the accompanying person before the interview; - d) the framework within which the interview will be conducted; - e) how the information provided in the interview may be used; - f) the circumstances in which the information provided in the interview may be made public; - g) the confidentiality requirements which apply to an interviewee; - h) details and copies of any documents to be referred to during the interview; - i) when interviewing the Member, details and copies of any evidence gathered which may be referred to in the report.
+- confirmation that the Member or complainant can have someone with them, but that person must not be a potential witness in the investigation, or a Member of the Standards Committee, or a Council Officer; provided always that where the interviewee is an Officer of the Council, he/she may be accompanied by another Officer not involved in the case.
+It is appropriate for the Investigating Officer to ask to be provided with the name and status of the accompanying person before the interview.
+Witnesses other than the Member or complainant will not normally be entitled to be accompanied; - d) the framework within which the interview will be conducted; - e) how the information provided in the interview may be used; - f) the circumstances in which the information provided in the interview may be made public; - g) the confidentiality requirements which apply to an interviewee; - h) details and copies of any documents to be referred to during the interview; - i) when interviewing the Member, details and copies of any evidence gathered which may be referred to in the report.
 Witness evidence does not have to be disclosed prior to the interview, depending on the nature of the evidence and whether the Investigating Officer wants the interviewee's account prior to putting the witness evidence to them.
 Witness evidence may be disclosed during the interview, once the interviewee's own account has been obtained; - j) the Investigating Officer's contact details.